christian834/ninjaOneChallenge/step3/src/RUNME.md

 ## Run

-To run this project go to folder `src/app` this project use  into app `80s-movies.json` file to work, validate that files is in same folder you could run using `java -jar six-degrees-movies.ja <actor1> <actor2>[optional]` first actor is man, if you second actor is missing it will search with Kevin Bacon
+To run this project go to folder `src/app` this project use `80s-movies.json` file to work, validate that files is in same folder you could run using `java -jar six-degrees-movies.ja <actor1> <actor2>[optional]` first actor is man, if you second actor is missing it will search with Kevin Bacon